radio-astro-tools/spectral-cube/docs/moments.rst

           moment is computed as the variance.
 For linewidth maps, see the `Linewidth maps`_ section.

-The moment maps returned are :class:`~spectral_cube.Projection` instances, which act like :class:`~astropy.units.Quantity` objects, and also have convenience methods for writing to a file::
+The moment maps returned are :class:`~spectral_cube.lower_dimensional_structures.Projection` instances, which act like :class:`~astropy.units.Quantity` objects, and also have convenience methods for writing to a file::